iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 - **Cost:** they are expensive to use.
 You're not only paying for the hardware but also for using the platform.
 - **Walled garden:** they tend to be baked into the vendor's ecosystem.
-It's difficult and sometimes impossible to use infrastructure components from different vendors in conjunction with each other.
+It's difficult and sometimes impossible to use infrastructure components such as databases and VPSs from different vendors in conjunction with each other.
 - **Hardware limitations:** they may still put a limit on the hardware available to you.
 Colab, for example, is capped at 25GB of RAM and caps uptime at 12